amaembo/streamex/CHEATSHEET.md

 Split `CharSequence` with regexp | `StreamEx.split()`
-Stream of `List` subLists of fixed length | `StreamEx.ofSubLists()` Stream of all elements of tree-like structure | `StreamEx.ofTree()` Stream of all possible pairs of array or `List` elements | `StreamEx/EntryStream.ofPairs()` Stream of all possible tuples of given length of `Collection` elements | `StreamEx.cartesianPower()` Stream of all possible tuples of given `Collection` of collections | `StreamEx.cartesianProduct()`
+Stream of `List` subLists of fixed length | `StreamEx.ofSubLists()` Stream of all elements of tree-like structure | `StreamEx.ofTree()` Stream of all elements of tree-like structure tracking the elements depth | `EntryStream.ofTree()` Stream of all possible pairs of array or `List` elements | `StreamEx/EntryStream.ofPairs()` Stream of all possible tuples of given length of `Collection` elements | `StreamEx.cartesianPower()` Stream of all possible tuples of given `Collection` of collections | `StreamEx.cartesianProduct()`